Tax Workout Group logo

 What distinguishes Tax Workout Group is their explicit commitment to cost reduction through technology infrastructure.
 They utilize videoconferencing with searchable transcripts, automated calendaring, advanced case management software, secure client messaging, digital document management, remote filing, and cloud-based security.
 The firm's leadership includes former Department of Justice and IRS professionals alongside CPAs and experienced paralegals.
 They offer a free 15-minute initial consultation and operate extended hours (Monday-Friday 8 AM-8 PM, Saturday 10 AM-6 PM).

 The main caveat is that Tax Workout Group is explicitly a legal services provider, not a financial counseling or debt relief company.
-Their tax bankruptcy services focus on legal discharge of tax liabilities through the bankruptcy court system, which is a specialized service requiring attorney representation.
+Their tax bankruptcy services focus on legal discharge of tax liabilities through the bankruptcy court system, which is a listed service requiring attorney representation.
 This is appropriate for individuals with substantial tax debt but is not a substitute for broader financial planning or debt management services.
 The virtual-first model may appeal to some clients but could be a limitation for those preferring in-person attorney meetings.

 Services & Features